dionno/apidocs/source/includes/_invoices.md

 }
 ```

-If you want to see the taxes of an invoice:
+This endpoint retrieves the taxes of an invoice.

 <span class="http-method http-get">GET</span> `/webapi/invoices/[id]/invoice_taxes`